Digital autopsy: Concept

-Digital Autopsy would be a technical solution for above mentioned problems.
+Virtual Autopsy would be a technical solution for above mentioned problems.
 Employing medical imaging modalities like CT or MRI scanners is the first step in order to examine the deceased visually without any destructive, contaminating and non-preservative procedures like dissection.
 Moreover, using these images with software processing in visualization is the second step toward acquiring data from difficult regions from anatomical perspective and dignity of the body.
 Digital bodies in the system can be examined multiple times and reported not only in text but also in variety of available media (photo, movie, etc.).
 In addition, quick evaluation of bodies and body parts in massive disasters is available in comparison to time-consuming procedure of conventional autopsy.

-However, there are few limitations in Digital Autopsy.
+However, there are few limitations in Virtual Autopsy.
 The main constraint is the data that is provided by medical imaging modalities are based on X-Ray and Magnetic fields (CT and MRI) that limits the view to what can be recorded by these technologies.
 A very obvious difference is the real colour of internal body organs and their changes in the deceased, in comparison to what is simulated in the visualization software.
 The novelty of this technological solution has not given enough time for studies on the consistency of reports among different professionals on the same cases.
-Moreover, there are few articles about validity of Digital Autopsy in action.
+Moreover, there are few articles about validity of Virtual Autopsy in action.

 Technology

-Computed tomography and MRI scanning are the most common imaging modalities employed for this Digital Autopsy.
+Computed tomography and MRI scanning are the most common imaging modalities employed for this Virtual Autopsy.
 Furthermore, CT Angiography has been used to provide the imaging data for analysing the deceased.
 The work output of these modalities are standard image files (DICOM files).
 Each image may have a thickness of 5mm, which means after whole body scan (human average height of 175 cm) it would produce 3500 images (slices) of human body.
 Using volume rendering these two dimensional images are assembled to make a 3D projection of human body.
 The 3D model is painted through RGBA transfer function to a colourful model.

-All visualization and image processing features for manipulating and navigating this 3D model make digital tools for conducting a Digital Autopsy.
+All visualization and image processing features for manipulating and navigating this 3D model make digital tools for conducting a Virtual Autopsy.
 These features enable pathologist to explore the entire body and examine interested regions and organs from different angles.
 Image processing algorithms help them to virtually remove layers of body tissues like skin, muscle and bones.
 Moreover, low density objects like air and high density objects like metallic foreign bodies can be marked and viewed in the three dimensional body.
 For instance, organs with air (inside) like sinuses or intestines can be separated from other parts or any remnants of bullet in body due to gunshot injuries.